IoTDevLabs/iot-educ/README.md

 Software and guides for learning about and building sensors for smart city / smart community applications.

-Materials are organized into two areas:
+Materials are organized in two areas:

-* [Software Programs](https://github.com/IoTDevLabs/iot-educ) - source code for runnable programs written in Python, Node.js and bash scripts
 * [Wiki](https://github.com/IoTDevLabs/iot-educ/wiki) - FAQ, getting started guides, component lists, reference books
+* [Software Programs](https://github.com/IoTDevLabs/iot-educ#software-programs) - source code for runnable programs written in Python, Node.js and bash scripts

+## Wiki

+The [Wiki](https://github.com/IoTDevLabs/iot-educ/wiki) section holds documentation files such as step-by-step guides for assembling and running your sensors and programs.
+There are also documents on suggested electronic components, types of sensors, reference books, and other information.

 See the [Frequently Asked Questions (FAQ)](https://github.com/IoTDevLabs/iot-educ/wiki/Frequently-Asked-Questions-(FAQ)) for answers to common questions and [What's New](https://github.com/IoTDevLabs/iot-educ/wiki/What's-New) to see what's new.

 ## Software Programs

-Source code is organized in three folders:
+The source code section holds application software programs that operate your sensors and actuators.
+It's organized in three sub-folders:

-* **[rpi](https://github.com/IoTDevLabs/iot-educ/tree/master/rpi)** - contains programs and scripts for Raspberry Pi
+* **[rpi](https://github.com/IoTDevLabs/iot-educ/tree/master/rpi)** - contains programs for Raspberry Pi
-* **[bbb](https://github.com/IoTDevLabs/iot-educ/tree/master/bbb)** - contains programs and scripts for BeagleBone Black
+* **[bbb](https://github.com/IoTDevLabs/iot-educ/tree/master/bbb)** - contains programs for BeagleBone Black
-* **[gal](https://github.com/IoTDevLabs/iot-educ/tree/master/gal)** - contains programs and scripts for Galileo
+* **[gal](https://github.com/IoTDevLabs/iot-educ/tree/master/gal)** - contains programs for Galileo

 ### Downloading a copy of the source code